 Organic skin care means skin care products that are made using natural ingredients that are organically farmed.
-Organically farmed ingredients refers to ingredients that are farmed without using any herbicides, pesticides, GMO ingredients or synthetic chemicals.
+Organically farmed ingredients means ingredients that are farmed without using any herbicides, pesticides, GMO ingredients or synthetic chemicals.

 As with organic food, organic skincare ingredients are thought to have a higher nutrient quality than conventionally grown ingredients.
 So, if formulated correctly these products mean more benefits for your skin and overall health.